boxingknight/QClip/memory-bank/activeContext.md

 **PR#12 Completed Successfully:**
 1. ✅ Modal component with portal rendering and focus management
-2. ✅ Toast system with auto-dismiss and animations
+2. ✅ Toast system with auto-dismiss and animations (3 bugs fixed)
 3. ✅ ContextMenu with keyboard navigation and accessibility
 4. ✅ Toolbar with grouped buttons and predefined action groups
 5. ✅ StatusBar with real-time project information and progress indicators